AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/multiple-rows-in-database-for-same-entity.md

 ## Solution

-This is the expected behavior - it can only lead to issues if there are discrepancies between the rows.
+This is the expected behavior and will only lead to issues if there are discrepancies between the rows.

 ## Related reading